djw8605/djw8605.github.com/_posts/2016-04-26-2016-04-25-htcondor-ce-bosco-release.md

   - teaser: /images/posts/htcondor-ce-bosco/HTCondorCEBosco.png
 ---

-The HTCondor-CE-Bosco is one of the largest changes for the upcoming OSG 3.3.12 release, to be released on 2016/05/09.
+The HTCondor-CE-Bosco (CE-Bosco) is one of the largest changes for the upcoming OSG 3.3.12 release, to be released on 2016/05/10.
 The HTCondor-CE-Bosco is a special configuration of the [HTCondor-CE](https://twiki.grid.iu.edu/bin/view/Documentation/Release3/InstallHTCondorCE).
 The HTCondor-CE-Bosco does not submit directly to a local scheduler such as [Slurm](http://slurm.schedmd.com/) or [PBS](http://www.adaptivecomputing.com/products/open-source/torque/), instead, it will submit jobs to a remote cluster over SSH.

 The HTCondor-CE-Bosco is designed to make it easier to contribute opportunistic resources to the OSG.
 Instead of allocating a special node or VM that can run services as root, and submit to the local cluster to run an OSG CE.
 With the HTCondor-CE-Bosco, an organization can setup a separate node with only SSH access to the cluster.
 In addition, the OSG can host and manage the CE for an opportunistic resource, reducing the load on the admins completely.